idaholab/moose/modules/navier_stokes/doc/content/modules/navier_stokes/fv.md

 MOOSE's Incompressible Navier Stokes Finite Volume (INSFV) implementation uses a colocated grid.
-To suppress the checkerboard pattern in the pressure field, `NSFV` objects support a Rhie-Chow interpolation for the velocity.
+To suppress the checkerboard pattern in the pressure field, `INSFV` objects support a Rhie-Chow interpolation for the velocity.
 Users can get a feel for INSFV by looking at some tests.

 ### Lid Driven Cavity Flow